rjanapa/rjanapa/System Design.md

 ○ Partition by value using Hash function or Range function<br>

 <b>Shards -> Server(s)</b><br>
-Placement of buckets into servers
+● Placement of buckets into servers<br>
-● Use consistent hashing
+● Use consistent hashing<br>